-7.1 Task 1-Selecting the ISMS/EMS Team Leader
+7.1 TASK 1-SELECTING THE ISMS/EMS TEAM LEADER

-DOE Operations/Field/Site Office Managers and cognizant contractor management should select the team leader for their organization or site.
+DOE operations/field/site office managers and cognizant contractor managers should select the team leaders for their organizations/sites.
 These managers should also choose the remainder of the ISMS/EMS integration team.

 The team leader should be selected for his or her knowledge of site operations, EMS, ISMS, and existing ES&H controls.
-He or she should preferably be someone with leadership skills necessary to promote an initiative that requires cooperation, coordination, and change management across the many entities, functions and interests at a DOE site.
-Some of the characteristics of a suitable ISMS/EMS team leader include:
+He or she should preferably be someone with the leadership skills necessary to promote an initiative that requires cooperation, coordination, and change management across the many entities, functions, and interests at a DOE site.
+The following are some of the characteristics of a suitable ISMS/EMS team leader.

-X Employee trust

-The team leader should be someone the employees trust, relate to, and feel comfortable with.
+• Employee trust.
+The team leader should be someone employees trust, relate to, and feel comfortable with.

-X Management trust

-The team leader should be someone that senior management trusts to make wise decisions and wise, pragmatic use of resources including employee time.

-X Energy and creativity

-The team leader should be energetic and creative in leading the team and ultimately the entire organization in investigating the environmental consequences of the organization's activities, products and services, and implementing procedures and programs as part of a system that establishes the environmental ethic and works continuously to address the environmental impacts of the organization.

-X Confidence and organizational skills
+- Management trust.
+The team leader should be someone that senior management trusts to make wise decisions and wise, pragmatic use of resources, including employee time. - Energy and creativity.
+The team leader should be energetic and creative in leading the team and ultimately the entire organization in investigating the environmental consequences of the organization's activities, products, and services and implementing procedures and programs as part of a system that establishes the environmental ethic and continuously addresses the environmental impacts of the organization. - Confidence and organizational skills.
 The team leader should be someone who has confidence and organizational skills to lead and direct the ISMS/EMS team.

-7.2 Task 2-Establishing an ISMS/EMS Team
+7.2 TASK 2-ESTABLISHING AN ISMS/EMS TEAM

-Senior management will need to establish site ISMS/EMS teams drawn from a cross-section of internal functions, to take on the responsibility for developing the ISMS/EMS.
+Senior management will need to establish site ISMS/EMS teams, drawn from a cross-section of internal functions, to take on the responsibility for developing the ISMS/EMS.
 The team size and makeup will vary by individual sites and should include those individuals that have knowledge of site operations, those with extensive understanding of EMS and ISMS, and those with experience of environmental programs and issues.
-The team can include representatives from the appropriate program offices, environmental, health and safety, quality, personnel, legal, documents and records management, communications, facilities, and design functions among others.
+The team can include representatives from the appropriate program offices, environmental, health and safety, quality, personnel, legal, documents and records management, communications, facilities, and design functions, among others.